jpawlyn/offline-demo-app/README.md

 Pages that are warm cached are cached as soon as the service worker is installed so even if a user never accesses a page they will be able to view it offline.

-To cache dynamic paths you can use regular expressions or check what a [URL path starts with](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache) in the `service_worker.js.erb` file.
+To cache dynamic paths and paths with query parameters (eg pagination) you can use regular expressions or check what a [URL path starts with](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache) in the `service_worker.js.erb` file.

 **Note** Service workers are complicated so please use this demo just for ideas.
 A real life example of a sophisticated offline capable Rails app is the [Rails World Conference App](https://github.com/TelosLabs/rails-world).